fullstackhero/dotnet-starter-kit/README.md

 ![FullStackHero .NET Starter Kit](./assets/fullstackhero-dotnet-starter-kit.png)

-# FullStackHero .NET 8 Starter Kit
+# FullStackHero .NET 8 Starter Kit 🚀

-> With ASP.NET Core & Blazor Client
+> With ASP.NET Core Web API & Blazor Client

 FullStackHero .NET Starter Kit is a starting point for your next `.NET 8 Clean Architecture` Solution that incorporates the most essential packages and features your projects will ever need including out-of-the-box Multi-Tenancy support.
 This project can save well over 200+ hours of development time for your team.